 - Sudden tearing apart, burning, cracking, or bulging of a household appliance, steam or hot water heating system, air conditioning system, or automatic fire protection system

 Unfortunately, personal property protection is not available in every circumstance.
 While it is best to reference the list of covered perils in a policy, there will be a section that identifies several perils it will not cover.
-If personal property is damaged or destroyed by any of these occurrences, renters insurance won’t cover it.
+If personal property is damaged or destroyed by any of the following occurrences, a typical policy won’t cover it.
 Common exceptions include:

-2. The Policyholder Is the Cause of the Loss or Damage – Personal property protection will not help renters with personal property that they drop or break, whether intentionally or by accident, nor will it replace items that the renter simply misplaces.
+2. The Policyholder Is the Cause of the Loss or Damage – Personal property protection will not help renters with personal property that they drop or break, whether intentionally or by accident, nor will it replace items that the person simply misplaces.
 Neglect on the part of the renter may also be grounds for the insurance company to deny a claim.
 For good measure, any criminal act on the part of the insured that results in personal property damage or loss will not be covered either.
-In summary, personal property coverage helps renters when bad things happen to their belongings, but it won’t help when it’s the renter’s fault.
+In summary, personal property coverage helps when things go wrong, but not when it’s the tenant’s fault.

-4. Earthquake and Flood Damage – No damage resulting from earth movement such as earthquakes, mudslides, or sinkholes will be covered by most standard renters insurance policies.
+4. Earthquake and Flood Damage – No damage resulting from earth movement such as earthquakes, mudslides, or sinkholes will be covered by most standard policies.
 Water damage is also typically not covered.
 So, while ice, wind, and hail damage may include moisture, it’s the force of such perils that’s covered by renters insurance and not the water damage itself.
-Coverage for flooding from heavy rain or from underground is rarely included in an average renters insurance policy.
+Coverage for flood damage is rarely included in an average renters policy.